Source IBM Db2 with Kafka/MQ #

 This page describes how to set up Source Db2 with Kafka and MQ.

-You need to verify that the necessary permissions are in place on source Db2 in order to perform replication.
-To know about the permissions, see IBM Db2 Permissions.
+You need to verify that the user possesses necessary permissions on source Db2 in order to perform replication.
+To know about the permissions, see IBM Db2 permissions.

-For enabling CDC-based replication from the Source Db2 MQ server, please follow the instructions in Enabling CDC Replication for Db2 MQ.
+To enable CDC-based replication from the Source Db2 MQ server, follow the instructions in Enabling CDC replication for Db2 MQ.

-For CDC replication, you must create the heartbeat table on the source database with the following DDL:
+For CDC replication, you must create the heartbeat table on the source database:

 CREATE TABLE "tpch"."replicate_io_cdc_heartbeat"("timestamp" BIGINT NOT NULL,